November 13, 2017 – Europe’s Historic Decision

 A future Roman Senator and historian, Tacitus, was around 10 years old or so at the time.
 But as an adult, he wrote about a prophecy circulating for a long time throughout the Eastern provinces of the empire.

-These provinces included Judea, of course, and nearby places where some descendants of the Northern 10 clans of Israel were still living.
+These provinces included Judea, of course, and nearby places where other Jews and some descendants from the 10 Northern clans of Israel were still living.
 People not descended from Jacob, like Tacitus, obviously heard about it too.

 A second century Roman historian, Suetonius, referred to the prophecy and agreed that Vespasian had heard of it.
 The prediction was that a future world ruler would come from Judea.